pdfarranger/pdfarranger/README.md

 pip3 install --user --upgrade https://github.com/pdfarranger/pdfarranger/zipball/main
 ```

+On Ubuntu, if *PDF Arranger* doesn't show up in the Launcher, it may be added with the following steps:

+1. Install one of the following apt repositories:

+   - Ubuntu 19.04 or newer: `sudo add-apt-repository universe`

+   - Older versions of Ubuntu and other Ubuntu-based distributions, such as Linux Mint: `sudo add-apt-repository ppa:linuxuprising/apps`

+2. Run `sudo apt update; sudo apt install pdfarranger`

 In addition, *PDF Arranger* supports image file import if [img2pdf](https://gitlab.mister-muffin.de/josch/img2pdf) is installed.

 ## For developers